 - You Also Need to Let the Employee Know That Not Only Is the Behavior Affecting the Business and the Employee's Coworkers, but It Is Also Affecting the Employee's Career: Express directly the impact you believe the behavior is having on the employee's potential promotions, raises, career opportunities, and relationships in the workplace.

-- Training Your Whole Staff Is Not an Appropriate Solution: Some managers will provide a grooming and professionalism seminar for all employees to attend.
-The employee with the problem will get the message via the training.
+- Training Your Whole Staff Is Not an Appropriate Solution: Some managers will provide a grooming and professionalism seminar for all employees to attend hoping that the employee with the problem will get the message via the training.
 It isn't going to happen.
 The employee with the problem will not get that you mean him and you will have subjected countless others to training they didn't need.

 Professionalism training, dress code training, and similar activities are recommended when employees need a starting base of information.
 One company even sponsored a fashion show to demonstrate appropriate business casual dress.
 You need to oppose training as a means to correct the personal problems of individuals.
 The worst suggestion that a company considered pursuing?
 Train just the individuals who are perceived by organization members to have the problem.
 It is offensive and discriminatory.
 Address the issue with the employee—individually.